SurrealEmil/Lab03MiniprojektAPI/README.md

 - Associate a person with a new interest
 // Make a new interest
 https://localhost:xxxx/person/{personId}/interest
+JSON exampel
+{
+	"title":"Space Exploration",
+	"description":"A fascination with the exploration of outer space, including astronomy, space   missions, and the search for extraterrestrial life"
+}
 or
 // Connect to existing interest
 https://localhost:xxxx/person/{personId}/interest/{interestId}